vacp2p/rfc/content/docs/rfcs/20/README.md

 As the recipient data is encrypted, all participants must decrypt all messages which can lead to scalability issues.

 This protocol does not guarantee Perfect Forward Secrecy nor Future Secrecy:
-If Bob's private key compromising, past and future messages can be decrypted.
+If Bob's private key is compromised, past and future messages could be decrypted.
 A solution combining regular [X3DH](https://www.signal.org/docs/specifications/x3dh/) bundle broadcast with [Double Ratchet](https://signal.org/docs/specifications/doubleratchet/) encryption would remove these limitations;
 See the [Status specs](https://specs.status.im/spec/5) for more information.

+Bob MUST decide to participate in the protocol before Alice can send him a message.
+This is discussed in more in details in [Consideration for a non-interactive/uncoordinated protocol](#consideration-for-a-non-interactiveuncoordinated-protocol)

 # The protocol